akulacharan/groceries/README.md

 # groceries
- A simple online groceries website.
+ A simple online groceries website build using Django framework.

  #The homepage will be like this...
 ![home1](https://user-images.githubusercontent.com/61114770/111400056-8a8f8f00-86ec-11eb-8c3b-493eabbdbf5d.jpg)